perturbo-code/perturbopy/docs/source/testsuite.rst

 Parametrization of testsuite
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using the command-line options and environmental variables, one can parametrize running the testsuite.
+Using the command-line options and environmental variables, one can parametrize running the testsuite:

-To see a verbose output, run:

 .. option:: -s